The Remote Australia Employment Service (RAES) will begin on 1 November 2025, directly replacing the Community Development Program (CDP).

 Read a factsheet about the Remote Australia Employment Service

-RAES grant opportunity
+RAES grant outcomes

-A grant opportunity was open between 30 June and 28 July 2025 to interested organisations to deliver employment services in RAES regions (currently known as CDP regions).
+The RAES grant opportunity was open between 30 June and 28 July 2025 to interested organisations to deliver employment services in RAES regions (currently known as CDP regions).

 How RAES will work